glynawe/Vanilla/vanilla.md

 - The 'core language' is imperative, and lower-level.
   - Variables are assignable, functions can have call-by-reference parameters.
   - There are no closures.
 - The 'module language' is simpler.
-Modules cannot be nested.
+  - Modules cannot be nested.
+  - Modules, interfaces (signatures) and functors must always be named.
 - A functor instantiation can be included (opened) into a module.
 - A method call-like syntax makes module name prefixes less necessary.